GSA/piv-guides/_userguides/01_digital_signing.md

 7. _The **Certificate Details** box appears._ Go to the **Details** tab and scroll down to **Key Usage**.
 Single-click on it.
 The lower text box should now display _Digital Signature, Non-Repudiation_.
 If it does, then this is the right certificate.
 Click **OK**.<br/>
 ![Sign Box]({{site.baseurl}}/img/word-signature-20.png)

 8. If this is the _wrong_ certificate, click **OK**.
-Then click **More Choices** to see other available certificates.
+Then click **More Choices** to see other certificates.
 Select another certificate and repeat these steps until you find the correct certificate. <br/>
 ![Sign Box]({{site.baseurl}}/img/word-signature-19.png)

 9. Click the **Sign** button to sign the document.
 Insert your PIV card into the card reader.
 Enter your Smart Card (PIV) PIN and click **OK**.<br/>